strobelight/gitea/README.md

 Git server with named volumes, based on information provided in [gitea docker install doc](https://docs.gitea.io/en-us/install-with-docker/).

-For ssh to work, you'll need a git user per [this document](https://docs.gitea.io/en-us/install-from-binary/#prepare-environment).
+For ssh to work with gitea, you'll need a git user per [this document](https://docs.gitea.io/en-us/install-from-binary/#prepare-environment).
 You'll also need an ssh key generated for this user, a special script, and find out the uid/gid.
 For example, as root on the host:

 ```
 mkdir -p /app/gitea